Aaron98990/ways-of-the-game/excessive-force.md

 - a challenge is being made for the ball and
 - the offense is against an opponent

 This distinction matters as competitions generally will suspend players for more games for violent conduct than serious foul play.
-There is also "biting or spitting at someone" as a send-off offense which should be used rather than violent conduct when it applies.
+There is also "biting or spitting at someone" as a send-off offense which should be used rather than violent conduct when it applies as competitions generally will suspend the person even more games.

 ## Strikes at